spack/spack/lib/spack/docs/packaging_guide.rst

-Many software packages can be configured to enable optional features, which often come at the expense of additional dependencies or longer build-times.
+Many software packages can be configured to enable optional features, which often come at the expense of additional dependencies or longer build times.
 To be flexible enough and support a wide variety of use cases, Spack permits to expose to the end-user the ability to choose which features should be activated in a package at the time it is installed.
 The mechanism to be employed is the :py:func:`spack.directives.variant` directive.